tomas-fryza/vhdl-course/labs/08-traffic_lights/assignment.md

    ![your figure]()

-2. Listing of VHDL code of the completed process `p_traffic_fsm` with syntax highlighting:
+2. Listing of VHDL code of the completed process `p_traffic_fsm`.
+Always use syntax highlighting, meaningful comments, and follow VHDL guidelines:

 ```vhdl
     --------------------------------------------------------